deepmodeling/Uni-Mol/docs/source/school.md

-# UniMol School
+# Uni-Mol School

-Welcome to UniMol School!
-This course is designed to provide comprehensive training on UniMol, a powerful tool for molecular modeling and simulations.
+Welcome to Uni-Mol School!
+This course is designed to provide comprehensive training on Uni-Mol, a powerful tool for molecular modeling and simulations.

 ## Course Introduction
 The properties of drugs are determined by their three-dimensional structures, which are crucial for their efficacy and absorption.
 Drug design requires consideration of molecular diversity.
 Current Molecular Representation Learning (MRL) models mainly utilize one-dimensional or two-dimensional data, with limited capability to integrate 3D information.